contiki-os/contiki/platform/jn516x/README.md

 `make JENNIC_CHIP=JN5164`

-The following platform-specific configuration is suppored:
+The following platform-specific configurations are supported:
 * USB dongle; enable this with `CFLAGS += -DDONGLE_NODE`
 * DR1175 sensor board; enable this with `CFLAGS += -DSENSOR_BOARD_DR1175`
 * DR1199 sensor board; enable this with `CFLAGS += -DSENSOR_BOARD_DR1199`